cfengine/documentation/reference/promise-types/storage.markdown

                     off
 ```

-**Synopsis**: true/false verify storage that is mounted from a foreign
+**Description**: true/false verify storage that is mounted from a foreign
 system on this host

 **Default value:** false